 Each completed part will have a serial number associated with it but sometimes, two or more components are added together during the manufacturing process, and they experience a “part marriage”.
 When this occurs, the individual serial numbers are combined in some form in the data.

-Guidelines for data size for ML/AI
+Guidelines for the amount of data needed for preditive quality

 There are a few guidelines that can be used to determine if the data collected is “enough” to gain value from by analyzing it with a machine learning algorithim.